nicolecapuno/Capuno_Nicole_ShoppingCartActivity/README.md

 At this stage, the system can properly accept and validate input, but it still does not store selected items in a cart.

+Part 3 – Cart System and Stock Updates (Day 3)

+Today I worked on implementing the cart functionality.
+I created a CartItem class to store the selected product, quantity, and subtotal.

+I used a fixed-size array to hold cart items.
+Then I added logic to:

+Add items into the cart
+Detect duplicate products and update their quantity instead of adding a new entry Prevent adding items when the cart is already full

+I also connected the cart system to stock management.
+When a user adds an item, the program deducts the quantity from the product’s RemainingStock.
+This ensures that stock levels are always updated correctly.

+A loop was added so the user can continue adding items until they choose to stop.
+This made the system feel more complete and interactive.

+By the end of today, the program can successfully manage multiple items, update quantities, and track remaining stock.